igormiktor/arduino-EventManager/README.md

     #include <Arduino.h>
 ```

 If you are using the Arduino IDE, it is not enough to define this constant the
 usual C/C++ way by defining the constant *before* including `EventManager.h`
 in your own files.
 This is because the Arduino IDE has no way to pass the
 definition to the library code unless you actually edit `EventManager.h`.
 The
 Arduino IDE lacks a way to pass precompile constants to all the files in the
 project.
 Given that the underlying compiler is GCC, it would be nice if the
 Arduino IDE had a dialog to set things like `-D EVENTMANAGER_EVENT_QUEUE_SIZE=16`
 and have this constant definition passed directly to the compiler.

-The event queue requires `4*sizeof(int) = 8` bytes for each unit of size.
+The event queue requires `2*(sizeof(int) + sizeof(EventParamType))` bytes for each
+unit of size.
+Because EventParamType defaults to type int, this defaults to 8 bytes
+for each unit of size.
-There is a factor of 4 (instead of 2) because internally **EventManager**
+There is a factor of 2 because internally **EventManager**
 maintains two separate queues: a high-priority queue and a low-priority queue.

 ### Increase Listener List Size

 Define `EVENTMANAGER_LISTENER_LIST_SIZE` to whatever size you need at
 the very beginning of `EventManager.h` like so

 ```C++